bryanjeshua/bambangshop/README.md

 - Have you explored more about Postman?
 Tell us how this tool helps you to test your current work.
 You might want to also list which features in Postman you are interested in or feel like it is helpful to help your Group Project or any of your future software engineering projects.

 #### Reflection Publisher-3
+- Observer Pattern has two variations: Push model (publisher pushes data to subscribers) and Pull model (subscribers pull data from publisher).
+In this tutorial case, which variation of Observer Pattern that we use?
+- What are the advantages and disadvantages of using the other variation of Observer Pattern for this tutorial case? (example: if you answer Q1 with Push, then imagine if we used Pull)
+- Explain what will happen to the program if we decide to not use multi-threading in the notification process.